Two of the most popular water filters for camping, disaster prep, and prepper bug out bags are the Sawyer Mini and LifeStraw.

 - Can’t fill up a cooking pot.

 *Note that LifeStraw has started making other products to address these issues.
-For example, the LifeStraw Family, Community, and Mission are all gravity powered.
+For example, the LifeStraw Family, Community, and Mission are all gravity-powered.
 This means you can get clean water to take with you.
 However, those products aren’t exactly portable solutions.
 (Read our reviews of the best gravity water filters.)

 The Sawyer Mini is a Straw and Much More

 Here is where the Sawyer Mini wins hands-down against the LifeStraw.
 The LifeStraw is only a straw, whereas the Sawyer Mini is very versatile.

 - Be used as a straw to drink directly from the source.

 - Squeeze clean water through the filter into a bottle/pot.

 I find the best way to use the Sawyer Mini is to keep two water bottles with you.
 One you fill with dirty water.
 Screw the Sawyer Mini onto it, squeeze, and collect the clean water in your other water bottle.
 Just make sure you remember which bottle is for clean and dirty!

 Here’s another area where the Sawyer Mini beats the LifeStraw.
 You can clean the Sawyer with backflushing – just shoot some clean water through the bottom side of it.
 The water will push out any gunk built up in the filter.